ethereum/remix-project/team-best-practices.md

  - Pull request should be reviewed to comply to coding best practices.
  - You should take the responsibility of the PR you are reviewing.
- - You should make sure the app is viable after the PR is being merged.
+ - You should make sure the app is viable after the PR is merged.
  - You should make sure the PR is correctly tested (e2e tests, unit tests)
  - Ideally You should have enough knowledge to be able to fix related bugs.